rgerardi/vim-go-ide/README.md

 ```

 ### Ubuntu Linux
-For Ubuntu, I recommend using vim-nox which comes with support to several additional features:
+For Ubuntu, I recommend using vim-nox which comes with support to several additional features, including Lua required by Neocomplete.
+Installing using the command below will install Vim 7.4 and the required pre-requisites:
 ```
 sudo apt-get update
 sudo apt-get install vim-nox